jeremiahsnapp/dev-lxc/README.md

     dev-lxc <subcommand> [pattern]

-For example, to only start the backend and frontend servers named `tier-be.lxc` and `tier-fe1.lxc` you can run the following command.
+For example, to only start the backend and frontend servers named `chef-be.lxc` and `chef-fe1.lxc` you can run the following command.

     dev-lxc start 'be|fe'